IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 Here's what you need to know about this endpoint:

 - No encryption is required for token refresh requests.
-- Responses are encrypted only if the HTTP status code is 200.
-Otherwise, responses are not encrypted.
+- If the request is successful, with an HTTP status code of 200 and a new UID2 token or opt-out information returned, the response is encrypted.
+Error responses are not encrypted. [**GWH/SW_01 opt-out is a 200 response but I'm not sure whether it's encrypted or not.
+It's mentioned 3 times in this doc.
+Could we clarify please whether an opt-out response is encrypted?**]
-- To decrypt responses, the `refresh_response_key` value returned in the [POST /token/generate](post-token-generate.md) or `POST /token/refresh` response from which the refresh token in the request is returned.
+- To decrypt responses, the `refresh_response_key` value returned in the [POST /token/generate](post-token-generate.md) or `POST /token/refresh` response from which the refresh token in the request is returned. {**GWH/SW_02.
+Please help me understand this line.**}
-- If you send a refresh token from a v1 `token/generate` response in the request, the response will not be encrypted.

 ### Path Parameters